-A parent has the right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered, whether instruction is delivered in-person, virtually, or remotely.
+A parent has the right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered.

 The district will make instructional materials available for parent review no later than 30 days before the school year begins and for at least 30 days after the school year ends.
 However, tests that have not yet been administered will not be made available for parent examination.